Clinical Hemodialysis Technician

 The chronic hemodialysis setting is a highly invasive and specialized patient care environment.
-Hemodialysis technicians work together with registered nurses (RN) and licensed practical nurses (LPN) to provide direct patient care to patients undergoing chronic hemodialysis treatment due to renal failure.
+Hemodialysis technicians work together with registered nurses (R.N.s) and licensed practical nurses (L.P.N.s) to provide direct patient care to people undergoing chronic hemodialysis treatment due to renal failure.

 Hemodialysis removes waste products, such as urea and potassium, from the blood.
 During hemodialysis, blood is removed from the patient's body, cycled through an artificial kidney, and then returned to the patient.

 The hemodialysis technician initiates hemodialysis treatment either by inserting a needle into a patient's blood vessel or by attaching the hemodialysis tubing to a catheter in the patient's chest.
 The hemodialysis technician also discontinues treatment, monitors patient status and vital signs, obtains blood samples, and documents the care provided.